-As a follow-up to its four-year monitoring program on the effects of the Boston Outfall on Cape Cod Bay, the board and staff of the Center have decided to expand its commitment to marine conservation of Cape Cod Bay.
+As a follow-up to its four-year monitoring program on the effects of the Boston Outfall on Cape Cod Bay, the Center expanded its commitment to marine conservation of Cape Cod Bay.

-In spring of 2006, the Provincetown Center for Coastal Studies began the Cape Cod Bay Monitoring Program, a long-term program designed to study the health of the Bay ecosystem.
+In spring of 2006, the Center for Coastal Studies began the Cape Cod Bay Monitoring Program, a long-term program designed to study the health of the Bay ecosystem.
 The focus of this program is water quality and related indicators of ecosystem health.
-Over 40 stations located along the shoreline and throughout Cape Cod Bay are sampled bi-weekly (April – October) for data on temperature, salinity, dissolved oxygen, turbidity, chlorophyll a, and nutrients.
+Over 40 stations located along the shoreline (from Provincetown to Duxbury) and throughout Cape Cod Bay are sampled bi-weekly (April – October) for data on temperature, salinity, dissolved oxygen, turbidity, chlorophyll a, and nutrients.
 Additional data are collected by volunteers from sites further inshore.
-Therefore, data will be collected along the entire shoreline of Cape Cod Bay, from Provincetown to Duxbury, targeting areas of concern such as harbors, sewage disposal sites, surface water discharge sites, and shellfish beds, as well as from the offshore waters and less accessible regions of the bay.
 Year-round sampling is conducted at select stations.

-Other components of the Monitoring Program, that will develop over the coming years, include research on eelgrass ecosystems (mapping, restoration, habitat studies), coastal geology (land-sea interaction), and salt marsh restoration.
+Other components of the Monitoring Program include research on eelgrass ecosystems (mapping, restoration, habitat studies), coastal geology (land-sea interaction), and salt marsh restoration.

 The Water Quality Monitoring program is supported by State and County organizations and private foundations.